katherine-m-davis/Fucus_transplant/README.md

 # Fucus_transplant
-Reciprocal transplant and common garden experiments examining the specificity and stability of surface-associated F. distichus microbiotas.
+Reciprocal transplant and common garden experiments examining the specificity and stability of surface-associated F. distichus microbiota.